zDILIGENCEz/Career/iOS/GameDev/README.md

 #### 25 August 2023:
 I have done chapter 13, and Start **Chapter 14: Saving and Loading Games**.
 Was so enspired, so that was a speed run.
 Have to keep that temp.

+#### 29 August 2023:
+Since 25 of August, I have a time to update this blog.
+For that time I have done pest controll game and start Drop charge.
+Stopped somewhere in **Chapter 15: Making Drop Charge**.
+The most interesting thing for me was load and save states inside the device.
+The next game after Pest Controll is optional, but I decided to do it, because it improve the visual effects skill.
+Also who knows, may be I will faced with something interesting during the reading and developing.